-Thailand’s Popular Future Forward Party Disbanded by Court
+Thai Opposition Party That Pushed for Democratic Reform Disbanded by Judge

 The verdict was met by loud boos at Future Forward Party’s headquarters, where supporters had gathered on Friday to watch a screening of the verdict being read, and earlier in the day the hashtag #SaveFutureForward began trending on social media.

+Duncan McCargo, the director of the Nordic Institute of Asian Studies at the University of Copenhagen, tells TIME that the ruling is a disappointing development for Thai politics.

+“Six million people voted for that party,” he says.
+“A lot of those people already felt disenfranchised and alienated, and now they’re going to feel more so.”

-Some observers say the court’s decision was politically-motivated.
+Some observers say the court’s decision appears politically-motivated.

 “The Future Forward Party is the latest in a long line of opposition political parties in Thailand to be banned,” Francisca Castro, a member of parliament in the Philippines and a member of the group ASEAN Parliamentarians for Human Rights (APHR), said in a statement.
 “It is increasingly apparent that any party which seeks to threaten the military and the establishment’s political hegemony will not be tolerated.”